Applying for a visa

 Smartraveller travel advice

-For up-to-date Australian Government travel advice see the
+For up-to-date Australian Government travel advice see Iran travel advice.

 subscribe to the Department of Foreign Affairs and Trade’s (DFAT) Smartraveller travel advice to receive the latest updates.
 When there is an update to a travel advisory you have subscribed to, you will receive an email.